2504822K/2504822Ksonicarts.io/Week8.md

 #### Middle of the week

-- I created a bunch of MAX visual patches and also a bunch of MAX patches to generate glitchy sounds.
+- I created a number of MAX visual patches and also a bunch of MAX patches to generate glitchy sounds.
 I think I want to go for a glitchy abstract piece if I do another track instead.
 I am still undecided and I am feelinmg a little bit stressed because time is running out.

 #### End of the week

-- I have decided to just create a second audio only piece instead of visualising the first one.
-This is because I think this idea will work best for my overall project simply visualising the first one.
+- With all the audio glitches I ahve created for the second track, I have realised that It wil be better if I used this audio to further enrich the fast track and also to compose it so that it is a little longe.
+This is because I think this idea will work best for my overall project rather than creating a quick second piece which will most likely lack the depth and character first one has.
 Also I am conscious of time and I have not gotten any inspiration from the visual ideas I have come up with, however the glitchy sounds I have created this week have given me some possible avenues to delve into and develop into full ideas.

 ### List of some of the sounds I created using MAX MSP.